Real Property Appraisals: A Primer

-Their home's purchase is the most serious financial decision some people could ever make.
-It doesn't matter if where you raise your family, an additional vacation home or an investment, the purchase of real property is a detailed financial transaction that requires multiple people working in concert to pull it all off.
+Getting a house can be the most significant financial decision most people may ever encounter.
+It doesn't matter if a main residence, an additional vacation property or one of many rentals, purchasing real property is a detailed transaction that requires multiple people working in concert to see it through.

-Most people are familiar with the parties having a role in the transaction.
-The real estate agent is the most familiar entity in the transaction.
-Next, the mortgage company provides the money needed to finance the deal.
-And the title company sees to it that all aspects of the transaction are completed and that the title is clear to pass to the buyer from the seller.
+Practically all the people involved are quite familiar.
+The most familiar face in the transaction is the real estate agent.
+Next, the lender provides the financial capital necessary to fund the deal.
+And ensuring all areas of the transaction are completed and that the title is clear to pass to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the real estate is worth the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the real estate is worth the purchase price?
+This is where you meet the appraiser.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Timberline Appraisals will ensure, you as an interested party, are informed.

-To ascertain an accurate status of the property, it's our duty to first complete a thorough inspection.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really exist and are in the shape a typical person would expect them to be.
-To ensure the stated square footage has not been misrepresented and illustrate the layout of the home, the inspection often includes creating a sketch of the floorplan.
-Most importantly, we look for any obvious features - or defects - that would have an impact on the value of the property.
+To determine the true status of the property, it's our duty to first perform a thorough inspection.
+We must see features first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed exist and are in the condition a reasonable buyer would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is proper and illustrating the layout of the property.
+Most importantly, we identify any obvious amenities - or defects - that would affect the value of the house.

 Replacement Cost

-Appraisers become very familiar with the subdivisions in which they appraise.
-They innately understand the value of specific features to the homeowners of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the home in question.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject.
+Appraisers are intimately familiar with the communities in which they work.
+They thoroughly understand the value of particular features to the homeowners of that area.
+Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they are more accurately in line with the features of subject.

-• If, for example, the comparable property has a storm shelter and the subject doesn't, the appraiser may deduct the value of a storm shelter from the sales price of the comparable.
+• Say, for example, the comparable has a fireplace and the subject does not, the appraiser may subtract the value of a fireplace from the sales price of the comparable home.

-After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to putting a value on features of homes in Brodhead and Green, Timberline Appraisals can't be beat.
-This approach to value is commonly given the most importance when an appraisal is for a real estate sale.
+An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+When it comes to knowing the true value of features of homes in Brodhead and Green, Timberline Appraisals can't be beat.
+This approach to value is usually awarded the most consideration when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach